Achan81/sei-project-01/readme.md

 ```

 * **Collisions**\
-All collisions dictated by position of something(A) being in the same position as something else(B).
+All collisions are dictated by the position of something(A) being in the same position as something else(B).

 Player lasers hitting Invaders...
 ```js